Power-of-Attorney Translations

 A Power of Attorney (POA) is a legal document that gives one person (the agent or attorney-in-fact) the power to act for another person (the principal).
 There are several types of POAs, each serving different purposes:

 1. General Power of Attorney: This type gives the agent broad powers to act on behalf of the principal.
 These powers may include handling financial and business transactions, buying life insurance, operating business interests, making gifts, and employing professional help.
-This is typically used when the principal is unable to handle these matters due to physical absence, illness or disability.
+This is typically used when the principal cannot handle these matters due to physical absence, illness or disability.

-2. Special or Limited Power of Attorney: This type of POA specifies a certain transaction or type of act the agent can carry out on the principal's behalf.
-It often limits the power of the agent to a specific task or time period.
+2. Special or Limited Power of Attorney: This type of POA specifies a certain transaction or act the agent can carry out on the principal's behalf.
+It often limits the agent's power to a specific task or time period.

 3. Durable Power of Attorney: A durable power of attorney remains effective even if the principal becomes incapacitated.
-In other words, the agent can continue to make decisions for the principal even if the principal cannot make them for themselves.
+In other words, the agent can continue making decisions for the principal even if the principal cannot make them themselves.
 Without a durable power of attorney, if a person becomes mentally incompetent, no one can represent them unless a court appoints a conservator or guardian.

 4. Springing Power of Attorney: This type of POA becomes effective in a future situation, such as when the principal becomes mentally incapacitated.
 It "springs" into action upon a certain event, condition, or date, typically defined by the principal in the document.